jcmarchi/HTTP-Status-Codes/README.md

 # HTTP Status Codes List

-#### Based on IETF Review Reference [RFC 7231]
+#### Based on IETF Review Reference [RFC 7231] and (lots of) private research.

-A single PHP page with the most comprehensive list of "**HTTP Status Codes**", organized in an Array format, ready to be added to any PHP application.
+A single PHP page with the most comprehensive list of **HTTP Status Codes**, organized in an *Array* format, ready to be added to any PHP application.

-The `$HTTP_Status_Code` Array comprises all the HTTP Status Codes known to date, official and unofficial ones.
+The `$HTTP_Status_Code` *Array* comprises all the HTTP Status Codes known to date, official and unofficial ones.

-The official codes have a reference to their RFC document while the unofficial codes will disclose the most accurate reference found, preceded by an "UNOFFICIAL" keyword.
+The official codes have a reference to their RFC document while the unofficial ones are disclosed using the most accurate reference found, preceded by the "**UNOFFICIAL**" keyword.

-The reason why I put together this Array was because, more than once, I found myself in the needed to review HTTP responses in my programs, thus this file was created.
-Then, after a little while reviwing online documentations I realized most of the list didn't match, some in the amount of codes listed, other in the labels and definitions presented.
-While looking deeper I found this "gray area" where unnoficial Status Codes appeared in general lists, while others were incomplete.
-Because of that, because I realized it was not uncommon to find references to those unnoficial Status Codes in existing products, I decided to include allof them in final Array because.
-Afterall, official or not, it is always good to have the most accurate data handy.
+The reason why I put together this *Array* was because, more than once, I found myself needing to review HTTP responses in my programs, thus this file was created.

+During the processing of collecting iformation for this file I realized most of the list I was reviwing didn't exactly match.
+Some had more or less codes, while others differed in the *labels* and *definitions* presented.
+But, what waseven more peculiar was to find uncountable unnoficial codes in common usage lists, and then come to the realization other lists completelly missed a handfull of officialized codes.
+Because of that, also because my reseach also showed me that it was not uncommon to find those unnoficial Status Codes present in existing products, I decided to include all of them in my final *Array*.
+Afterall, official or unofficial, it is always good to have the most accurate and complete data handy.

 The HTTP Status Codes (also commonly referenced as "Response Codes") are divided in: